Asher Edelman: Biography

 In 1988, he moved to Switzerland and founded a contemporary art museum in Pully, near Lausanne.
 The FAE Musée d'Art Contemporain launched the first European retrospective exhibitions of Robert Mapplethorpe, Jean-Michel Basquiat, Roy Lichtenstein, and Peter Halley.
 It also was the first venue for "Post Human" an exhibition co-curated by Chantal Prod'hom of the FAE and Jeffrey Deitch.

 In 2002, he created the company Edelman Arts Inc., a dealer in Impressionism through post war art, which also represents contemporary artists including Doug Argue, Yasmine Chatila, Cathy McClure and Christopher Winter.

 Edelman is the founder and president of ArtAssure Ltd., an art finance firm founded in 2010, which places art at auction, lends, purchases and guarantees the price of art at auction.

 In 2014, he launched Artemus, an art leasing business.
 Artemus buys art from owners and then leases it back, typically for seven years.
 The other shareholders in Artemus are the Durst Organization and Armory Merchant Holdings.

 Edelman has served on many boards of trustees of art and educational institutions including past chairman of the board of Brooklyn Academy of Music, vice chairman of American Ballet Theatre, vice chairman of the Alvin Ailey Dance Theater, chairman of the Karole Armitage Dance Group, board member of the Prix de Lausanne, Gotham Chamber Opera, and many others.
 He presently serves on the board of Bard College.

 In an interview with CNBC on March 9, 2016, Edelman endorsed Bernie Sanders as the next US president citing the falling velocity of money and Sanders' platform of stimulative fiscal policy.

+Asher Edelman founded M&A Arts S.A.R.L in 2023 in partnership with Michelle Edelman.
+M&A Arts offers deep knowledge and expertise in the financial aspects of the art market.